simonmichael/shelltestrunner/README.md

 # shelltestrunner

-shelltestrunner is a cross-platform tool for testing command-line programs (or arbitrary shell commands.)
+shelltestrunner tests command-line programs (or arbitrary shell commands.)
 It reads simple declarative tests specifying a command, some input, and the expected output, and can run them run in parallel, selectively, with a timeout, in color, and/or with differences highlighted. shelltestrunner has been tested on gnu/linux, mac and windows; projects using it include hledger, berp, cblrepo and eddie. shelltestrunner is free software released under GPLv3+.

 ## Installing